cmccarthy1/docs/docs/ml/toolkit/clustering/algos.md

 ```

 !!! note
-      The distance metrics which can be used with the K-Means algorithm are the euclidean squared distances (`e2dist`,`edist`).
+      The distance metrics which can be used with the K-Means algorithm are the Euclidean distances (`e2dist`,`edist`).
 The use of any other distance metric will result in a error being flagged.

 ## Connectivity-based models